rcazzara/seldovia/_people/Hilts_David.md

 source_file: "Hilts FAMILY"
 birth_location:
 death_location: at sea Cook Inlet, Alaska
-cemetery: not in cemetery
-cemetery_plot: Outside Beach, Seldovia, Alaska
+cemetery: "Outside Beach, Seldovia, Alaska"
 ---

 **David Hilts** the son of Rodney and Sunni Hilts, died on February 22, 1987 at sea.

 Andy Anderson describes the tragedy:

 On February 22, 1987, while setting king crab pots off of Augustine Island in Kamashak Bay area, David was swept overboard by a rogue wave.